suvasishm/chatgpt-prompt-tactics/README.md

-Documenting some effecting prompting tactics for different use cases.
+Documenting some effective prompting tactics for different use cases.